-For the year ended December 31, 2008, capital expenditures approximated US\$929,000, which included: resurfacing roads, upgrading a tag machine, upgrading treating plant filtration, vacuum, and valve systems and initiating construction of a new incisor.
+For the year ended December 31, 2009, capital expenditures approximated US\$345,000, primarily for improvements to the treating system.

 DuBois, Pennsylvania

 Located in DuBois, Pennsylvania, USA, this facility operates on 32 acres and specializes in the production and treating of railway ties and timbers.
 The facility includes three pressure treating cylinders for oil-borne preservatives, giving a combined annual treating capacity of approximately 100,000 cubic meters.
 This production facility also includes a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance shop, and offices for production and wood procurement personnel.